-The range of possible settlement values vary, and Adam S. Kutner & Associates can help you better estimate the amount of your settlement based on the circumstances in your specific situation.
+The range of possible settlement values vary, and Adam S. Kutner Accident & Injury Attorneys can help you better estimate the amount of your settlement based on the circumstances in your specific situation.
 Here’s what you should know about average personal injury settlement amounts in Nevada.

 Average Personal Injury Settlement Amounts

 Average personal injury settlement amounts range greatly.
 The value in your case depends on a number of factors that are specific to your case, including property damage, medicals bills, lost wages, and more.
 On the low end, an injury case might settle for only a few thousand dollars.
 But many personal injury cases settle for much more.